Cox College Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Cox College, approximately 100% of students took out student loans averaging $9,500 a year.
 That adds up to $38,000 over four years for those students.

 How Much Money Do Cox College Graduates Make?students who graduate from Cox College with a bachelor's degree go on to jobs where they make an average salary of $42,100 in their early years.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.